CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 ** Emergency Preparedness **

 The necessary degree of emergency preparedness for a general client depends heavily on the individual deployment scenario.
-Often, as a precautionary measure for a client, it will be sufficient to back up the data regularly and to create a bootable data medium for emergencies (see SYS.1.1.M34 Integration into contingency planning).
+Often, as a precautionary measure for a client, it will be sufficient to back up the data regularly and create a bootable data medium for emergencies (see SYS.1.1.M34 Integration into contingency planning).
 For clients with special availability requirements, it may be useful to take further action, such as having an exchange system ready.

 2 measures
 -----------